mit212/lab2_2024/README.md

 Before you leave, please fill out https://tinyurl.com/212-feedback and present the completion screen to a TA or LA.

 **LAB IS SET TO STOP HERE.
-EVERYTHING AFTER THIS POINT IS OPTIONAL AND WILL BE DONE 1 or 2 LABS FROM NOW.
-IF TIME PERMITS, PLEASE DISASSEMBLE EVERYTHING FOR THE NEXT LAB SECTION.**
+EVERYTHING AFTER THIS POINT IS OPTIONAL AND WILL BE DONE 1 or 2 LABS FROM NOW.**

 ## 4 Adding the Joystick